 - Water discharge (NPDES/SDS) permit – the Minnesota Court of Appeals ruled that the Minnesota Pollution Control Agency must consider whether any discharges are the “functional equivalent” of a direct surface water discharge.
 The ruling stems from a U.S. Supreme Court ruling unrelated to PolyMet and issued more than a year after PolyMet’s permit was issued.
 This functional-equivalence analysis, known as the “Maui” test, is expected to be completed this year and to affirm earlier conclusions.

 - To date, PolyMet has received favorable decisions in all six cases that have reached final conclusion – four federal and two state.

-- Loss for the year ended December 31, 2020, was $8 million compared with $57.9 million for the prior year.
-The decrease was primarily due to a non-cash asset impairment in the prior year related to project delays associated with legal challenges to permits partially offset by additional studies related to engineering and further evaluation of the mineral resource partially offset by higher interest expense and insurance premiums.
+- Loss for the year ended December 31, 2021, was $15.6 million compared with $20.8 million for the prior year.
+The decrease was primarily due to lower spend on Project studies and evaluation of the mineral resource partially offset by higher interest expense and insurance premiums.

-- Capital expenditures for the year ended December 31, 2020, was $8.6 million compared with $19.7 million for the prior year.
-The decrease was due to lower capitalized spend following receipt of permits in March 2019 as the company awaits resolution of legal challenges to permits.
+- Capital expenditures for the year ended December 31, 2021, was $6.9 million compared with $8.6 million for the prior year.
+The decrease was primarily due to lower expenditure on the NorthMet Project as the company awaits resolution of legal challenges to permits.

 The financial statements have been filed at www.polymetmining.com and on SEDAR and EDGAR and have been prepared in accordance with International Financial Reporting Standards.
 All amounts are in U.S. dollars.
 Copies can be obtained free of charge by contacting the company at 444 Cedar Street, Suite 2060, St. Paul, MN 55101, or by e-mail at firstname.lastname@example.org.
 Project developments described above are derived from these documents and should be read in conjunction with them.